4144414D/pytruecrypt/README.md

     > image key <tc> <image> <mode> [-aKEY -tKEY -sKEY] [(-oBYTES -dBYTES)]

 ######Scenario 1:
-You wish to image a TrueCrypt file "input1.tc" to an image named "output1.dd", it uses aes and ripemd.
+You wish to image a Truecrypt file "input1.tc" to an image named "output1.dd", it uses aes and ripemd.
 The password is "Scenario1".
-As ripemd is the default for TrueCrypt it does not need to be specified.
+As ripemd is the default for Truecrypt it does not need to be specified.

     > image pwd input1.tc output1.dd aes Scenario1

 ######Scenario 2:
-You wish to image a TrueCrypt file "input2.tc" to an image named "output2.dd", it uses aes-serpent and sha512.
+You wish to image a Truecrypt file "input2.tc" to an image named "output2.dd", it uses aes-serpent and sha512.
 The password is "Scenario2".
 You wish to save time and use the short hand commands.

     > image pwd input2.tc output2.dd as Scenario2 s

 ######Scenario 3:
-You wish to image a TrueCrypt file "input3.tc" to an image named "output3.dd", it uses aes-serpent.
+You wish to image a Truecrypt file "input3.tc" to an image named "output3.dd", it uses aes-serpent.
 You know it contains a hidden volume and the password is "Scenario3".

     > image pwd input3.tc output3.dd aes-serpent Scenario3 --hidden

 ######Scenario 4:
-You wish to image a TrueCrypt file "input4.tc" to an image named "output4.dd", it uses aes.
+You wish to image a Truecrypt file "input4.tc" to an image named "output4.dd", it uses aes.
 You do not know the password but have extracted AES keys from memory.